 Koelbel - 301H

-Sharon Matusik is the Dean and Professor of Strategy and Entrepreneurship at the Leeds School of Business, University of Colorado.
+Sharon Matusik is the 14th Dean and Professor of Strategy and Entrepreneurship at the Leeds School of Business, University of Colorado.
 Having lived in many of the great entrepreneurship hubs across the country, Matusik brings innovation and a vision for positively changing the future of global business to her role as dean.

 - Ph.D., Strategic Management, University of Washington

 - BA, Economics & English, Colby College